 I glanced toward my car.
 Teek was still smiling in the back seat.
 “Yeah.
 Gonna stay as long as I can.”

-A half an hour later, the fire was almost out and hotel security had pushed all the media back to the hotel’s entrance.
+Half an hour later, the fire was almost out and hotel security had pushed all the media back to the hotel’s entrance.
 The guys and I were waiting around our patrol cars when a fireman walked toward us.
 He removed his helmet.

 “What’s up, hose dragger?”
 Jones asked.